Explore the Grounds

 The Upper Lawn leads through a wisteria covered gateway to the secluded Rose Garden, a perfect space for intimate blessings.
 Full of scented, ornamental roses, there is also an impressive magnolia tree and a beech arch leading through to the 2 acre Walled Garden beyond.

 Our two acre Walled Garden is a much loved project full of interest through the seasons.
-Amongst the highlights are the espalier walkway of old Herefordshire apple varieties, the long borders, pleached hornbeam, lavender walkway, cutting garden and, of course, the wild flower meadow.
+Amongst the highlights are the espalier walkway of old Herefordshire apple varieties, the long borders, pleached hornbeam and, of course, the wild flower meadow.

 The crowning glory of the Walled Garden is our Grade I listed 17th century Summerhouse – restored from near collapse in 2011 – which has been given new life as a unique backdrop for wedding ceremonies, reception drinks and an overnight bolthole for romantics.